NREL/SOEP-QSS/README.md

 * Mixing QSS methods in an FMU simulation is not yet supported and will require a Modelica annotation to indicate QSS methods on a per-variable basis.
 * The FMU support is performance-limited by the FMI 2.0 API, which requires expensive get-all-derivatives calls where QSS needs individual derivatives.
 * QSS2 performance is limited by the use of numeric differentiation: the FMI ME 2.0 API doesn't provide higher derivatives but they may become available via FMI extensions.
 * Zero crossings are problematic because the FMI spec doesn't expose the dependency of variables that are modified when each zero crossing occurs.
 Our initial approach was to add the zero crossing variables to the Modelica models and to add their dependencies to the FMU's modelDescription.xml file.
-The current approach uses the OCT event indicator system that defines the zero crossing variables and their dependencies.
+Additionally, we now support the OCT event indicator system that defines the zero crossing variables and their dependencies.
   * The OCT event indicator system is not yet fully functional, omitting some zero crossing variables and/or their forward and/or reverse (handler) dependencies.
 * QSS3 and LIQSS3 solvers can be added when they become more practical with the planned FMI Library FMI 2.0 API extensions with higher derivative support.
 * Input function evaluations will be provided by JModelica when QSS is integrated.
 For stand-alone QSS testing purposes a few input functions are provided for use with FMUs.